mccraigmccraig/clustermap-mesos/README.md

 * logstash : indexes log entries from logstash-forwarder in elasticsearch
 * kibana : dashboard for querying logstash indexes

-you will need a `~/.pallet/config.clj` file defining compute services. this one defines an AWS service and a service based on some pre-existing nodes
+you will need a `~/.pallet/config.clj` file defining compute services. this example defines an AWS service and a service based on some pre-existing nodes

 ```